SeLite/SeLite.github.io/DevelopmentTools.md

 Then (re)start Firefox, open Browser Toolbox/Debugger and only after that open Selenium IDE.
 The debugger will pause on that line.

-You can also start Firefox with debugger from shell, i.e. <em>firefox -jsdebugger</em>.
+You can also start Firefox with debugger from shell, i.e. `firefox -jsdebugger`.
 However, it seems that you can't use keyword `debugger` to investigate the very first loading stage of extensions (e.g. when [ExtensionSequencer](ExtensionSequencer) loads an extension's `SeLiteExtensionSequencerManifest.js`).
 The debugger doesn't stop there.
 Instead, see above how to print messages with `console`.

 #### Breakpoints in Core extensions ####
 Selenium IDE loads custom Core parts twice (reported in [ThirdPartyIssues](ThirdPartyIssues) > [Selenium IDE issue #6697](http://code.google.com/p/selenium/issues/detail?id=6697)).
 That applies regardless of whether you use Selenium IDE menu Options > Options > General > Selenium Core extensions, or whether you use [ExtensionSequencer](ExtensionSequencer).